csc301-2023-fall/project-42-team-collab/readme.md

 [//]: # (* Provide clear steps for using each feature described in the previous section.)
 [//]: # (* This section is critical to testing your application and must be done carefully and thoughtfully.)

-- (Link to be provided later) The Slack App will be added to the workspace by the workspace admin, we will provide a link to add the app to their workspace.
+- The Slack App will be added to the workspace by the workspace admin, we will provide a link to add the app to their workspace.
 - After the Slack App is added to the workspace, any user can just invoke the `/kudos` command in any message box available.
 - The user will also be able to add more company values that they want to use for their workspace in the pop-up window.